Frequently Asked Questions

-A: No. In the MD of Foothills, signage is not mandatory but it is highly recommended in order to ensure efficient response time in the event of an emergency.
+A: No. In Foothills County, signage is not mandatory but it is highly recommended in order to ensure efficient response time in the event of an emergency.
 In order to receive service, many providers require an address be assigned to your land parcel.

 Q: Where can I get a sign and how much do they cost?

 A: The cost to have a blue 911 sign made is approximately $50 - $60.